-If the garden space is bringing in air at a faster rate than it is being exhausted, the garden space will have a positive pressure.
-Gardeners who use grow tents can easily observe the difference between positive and negative pressure.
+If the grow space is bringing in air at a faster rate than it is being exhausted, the garden space will have a positive pressure.
+Growers who use grow tents can easily observe the difference between positive and negative pressure.

 When the walls of the grow tent are bowed outward, the air is entering the tent faster than it is being exhausted (positive pressure).
 When the walls of the tent are drawn inward, the air is being exhausted faster than it is entering the tent (negative pressure).

-The negative pressure will also keep all the odor contained within the garden space.
-This means a grower can set up a device, such as a carbon filter, to remove the odor as it purposely exits the garden space.
+The negative pressure will also keep all the odor contained within the grow space.
+This means a grower can set up a device, such as a carbon filter, to remove the odor as it purposely exits the grow space.